-Launched by a donation from Kevin L. Clayton ’84 ’13P and Lisa A. Clayton ’13P, the Clayton University Center (CUC) will now undergo an extensive renovation and reconfiguration that will create a dynamic new environment for undergraduate and graduate student life, while preserving the building’s historic grandeur.
-The project promises to transform the student experience and restore the CUC as a community crossroads.
+Launched by a donation from Kevin L. Clayton ’84 ’13P and Lisa A. Clayton ’13P, the Clayton University Center (Clayton UC) will now undergo an extensive renovation and reconfiguration that will create a dynamic new environment for undergraduate and graduate student life, while preserving the building’s historic grandeur.
+The project promises to transform the student experience and restore the Clayton UC as a community crossroads.

 Plans call for reimagined spaces for dining, studying, socializing and meeting: a large campus “living room” where students will relax, eat or collaborate on projects; eateries offering an array of options; a pub; lounge areas and club space for student organizations; and glass-enclosed, multi-use meeting spaces throughout the building.
 Mechanical and life safety systems will be improved, and a new open stair between the second and third floors will better connect the floors.

 Outside, a large fire-pit will be added, the masonry cleaned and repointed, and new walkways, lighting and landscaping installed.
 Entryways will be opened up, allowing more natural light to flow through new windows and brighten up spaces, and accessibility will be enhanced.
 The building’s postcard view and stone facade facing the north lawn will be preserved.